miklinson/cdk-simple-vpc-ts/README.md

-# VPC for development using Typescript
+# VPC for Development enviornment using Typescript

 VPC for development using TypeScript with CDK.